emacscollective/auto-compile/README.md

     (auto-compile-on-save-mode)

-You might want to set the file-local value of `no-byte-compile` to `t`, e.g. by adding `-*- no-byte-compile: t -*-` at the end of the very first line.
+You might want to set the file-local value of `no-byte-compile` to t, e.g. by adding "-*- no-byte-compile: t -*-" (without the quotes) at the end of the very first line.
 That way all user files benefit from the protection offered by `load-prefer-newer` and the modes that are defined here, otherwise `~/.emacs.d/init.el` is the only exception.

 Usage
 -----